Discrete Statistical Models with Rational Maximum Likelihood Estimator: How to be Rational

-We next define all the terms that are used in part (3) of Theorem \ref{thm:main}.
+We next define all the terms used in part (3) of Theorem \ref{thm:main}.
 Fix a matrix $A = (a_{ij}) \in \mathbb Z^{r\times m}$ of rank $r$ that has the vector $(1,\ldots,1)$ in its row span.
-The connection to (2) will be that the rows of $A$ span the left kernel of $H$.
+The connection to part (2) of Theorem \ref{thm:main} will be that the rows of $A$ span the left kernel of $H$.
 We identify the columns of $A$ with Laurent monomials in $r$ unknowns $t_1,\ldots,t_r$.
-The corresponding monomial map is
+The associated monomial map~is